torchnyu/blog/_posts/2020-05-21-chill-on-leetcode.md

 Leetcode, for those of you who don't know, is a site where users can practice technical interview problems.
-You can take your pick of interview questio and solve it with your language of choice.
+You can take your pick of interview questions and solve it with your language of choice.
 These questions are usually some sort of programming challenge involving data structures and algorithms---kind of the programming equivalent of a brainteaser.